-Since mid-March, 2011, Syrian government forces have sought to crush citizen uprisings.
-More than 1,700 people have been killed and at least 10,000 are reported to be in custody or missing.
+Since the outbreak of violence in Syria in March 2011, more than 100,000 people have died.
 In addition to the widely reported atrocities that have occurred during the conflict , PHR has documented reports of serious violations of medical neutrality in Syria and alarming attacks on medical personnel and facilities across the country in this interactive map.